 Editorial Pathway, Departmental/Dean review Date Action Internal departmental planning and preparation can be carried out Fall & Spring semesters from September until the curriculum package is ready for submission (no later than July 25).
 Department heads consult with deans about upcoming curricular plans, Prior to March 15 budget implications, and whether proposals are appropriate for the editorial or substantive approval pathway.
 March 15 Leepfrog opens for entry.
 Departments can enter packages at any time from March 15 - July 25.
-Spring - Summer Departments send consultations as needed and upload responses by August 1 July 25.
-July 25 Leepfrog closes for departmental access & deadline for head approval August 1 Deadline for Department Head approval of curriculum in Leepfrog, August 1 including referral of Editorial proposals to the Substantive Pathway August 2 Summary of all curriculum changes posted on curriculum website for campus review August 2 Proposals forwarded to college deans and available for review by Registrar's Office August 15 Deadline for Deans' approval of Editorial changes, or referral to Substantive pathway (deans do not have to wait for the deadline to make approvals).
-Also the deadline for the Registrar's Office to refer to Substantive Pathway.
-Those proposals referred to UCC will be reviewed during the final scheduled meeting Oct - Nov Docket proposals with Faculty Senate Oct-Dec Registrar's Office entry.
-Consults with the department, dean, UCC/GCCC as needed if questions arise.
-Jan-Feb Departments review catalog drafts March 1 Catalog is published
+Spring - Summer Departments send consultations as needed and upload responses by spring - summer July 25.
+July 25 Leepfrog closes for departmental access August 1 Deadline for Department Head approval of curriculum in Leepfrog, August I including referral of Editorial proposals to the Substantive Pathway August 2 Summary of all curriculum changes posted on curriculum website for August 2 campus review Deadline for Deans' approval of Editorial changes, or referral to August 15 Substantive Pathway (deans do not have to wait for the deadline to make approvals).
+Also the deadline for the Registrar's Office to refer to October - November Substantive Pathway.
+Docket proposals with Faculty Senate Registrar's Office entry.
+Consults with the department, dean, UCC/GCC October - November as needed if questions arise.
+January - February Departments review catalog drafts Early March Catalog is published